-June 2020 • Topic: Diversity • by Yasmine Chinwala, Manuel Haymoz and Jenny Barrow
+June 2020 • Topic: Driving diversity • by Yasmine Chinwala, Manuel Haymoz and Jenny Barrow

 This third Annual Review analyses the largest cohort yet, with data from 187 signatories.
 Progress is steady – four out of five have met or are on track to meet their targets for female representation in senior management.